codemonger-io/mumble/cdk/README.md

 Defines an [AWS Cloud Development Kit (CDK)](https://aws.amazon.com/cdk/) stack that provisions AWS resources for the Mumble service.

 This document desribes how to deploy and configure the CDK stack.
+[`/docs/architecture.md`](../docs/architecture.md) provides an overview of the Mumble service architecture.

 ## Prerequisites